aaronparker/aaronparker.github.io/_posts/2016-08-22-deploy-enterprise-subordinate-certificate-authority.md

 If the CRL is online correctly, the service should start without issues.

 Just like the root CA, we should now open the properties of this certificate authority and configure the CRL and AIA distribution points.
-The difference with this subordinate certificate authority&nbsp;is that we will ensure that LDAP is left configured as this machine is a member of the domain.
+The difference with this subordinate certificate authority is that we will ensure that LDAP is left configured as this machine is a member of the domain.

 Open the properties of the CA, choose the **Extensions** tab and ensure that the options for the existing HTTP entry are _deselected_.
 Now add a new CRL distribution point.

 You can select the existing HTTP distribution point and press Ctrl-C to copy the existing location.
-For this CA we can leave the default&nbsp;<ServerDNSName> variable; however, to be consistent with the root CA, I've chosen to add the same crl alias:
+For this CA we can leave the default <ServerDNSName> variable; however, to be consistent with the root CA, I've chosen to add the same crl alias:

 <figure id="attachment_5106" aria-describedby="caption-attachment-5106" style="width: 1024px" class="wp-caption alignnone">[<img class="size-large wp-image-5106" src="http://stealthpuppy.com/wp-content/uploads/2016/08/CRLAddHTTP-1024x539.png" alt="Adding a new HTTP CRL distribution point to the CA" width="1024" height="539" srcset="https://stealthpuppy.com/wp-content/uploads/2016/08/CRLAddHTTP-1024x539.png 1024w, https://stealthpuppy.com/wp-content/uploads/2016/08/CRLAddHTTP-150x79.png 150w, https://stealthpuppy.com/wp-content/uploads/2016/08/CRLAddHTTP-300x158.png 300w, https://stealthpuppy.com/wp-content/uploads/2016/08/CRLAddHTTP-768x404.png 768w, https://stealthpuppy.com/wp-content/uploads/2016/08/CRLAddHTTP.png 1088w" sizes="(max-width: 1024px) 100vw, 1024px" />](http://stealthpuppy.com/wp-content/uploads/2016/08/CRLAddHTTP.png)<figcaption id="caption-attachment-5106" class="wp-caption-text">Adding a new HTTP CRL distribution point to the CA*</figure>